ilevd/hicosql/README.md

 `ordered-map` here is just a implementation of [ordered-map](https://github.com/flatland/ordered).
 You can use it as an ordinary hash-map.

-Here is how you can use it with you database:
+Here is how you can use it with your database:

 ```clojure